frontity/step-by-step-tutorial/tutorial/README.md

 {% hint style="danger" %}
 ## Oops, you're here by mistake!

-This tutorial is still a work on progress.
+This tutorial is still a work in progress.
 Much of it is still incomplete, and what does already exist is liable to change.

 If you want an introductory guide to Frontity please follow [this tutorial](https://github.com/frontity-demos/2020-06-jsnation-workshop) until the one here is completed and published.